We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

 Even if you packed everything, you will still most likely run to Walmart for more last-minute items….(protein bars, Body Armor, microwave popcorn, a rug, dry-erase markers, etc.)

-It’s also fun to buy their fav candy and a random bag of chips that says “Rap Snacks” …just because you can.
+It’s also fun to buy their favorite candy and a random bag of chips that says “Rap Snacks” …just because you can.

 Bring an Extra Key to Their Car

-We brought my son’s extra car key so that we could run to the store and drop off the items while he was at football practice.
+We brought my son’s extra car key to the store so that we could drop off the items while he was at football practice.

-It was nice to be able to load him up with extra goodies including a few surprises.
+It was nice to treat him up with extra goodies including a few surprises.

 Wait to Buy Their Books